duyanghao/migrator/README.md

 	1. Init the arguments and display information
 	 	* Init the V1_REGISTRY and V2_REGISTRY
 	  * Init the display information(something about the color:INFO ERROR OK)
-	2. Verify the arguments and disk sapce and docker engine
+	2. Verify the arguments,disk sapce and docker engine
 2. Query the v1 registry for a list of all repositories
-3. With the list of images, query the v1 registry for all tags for each repository.
-This becomes the list of all images with tags that exist in v1 registry
+3. With the list of images, query the v1 registry for all tags for each repository.This becomes the list of all images with tags that exist in v1 registry
 4. Do the same as step 2 and 3 to get the list of all images with tags that exist in v2 registry
 5. Exclude the images that exist in v2 registry from v1 registry image list to get the actual image list to be Migrated
 6. Get the user list from actual image list
-7. Using a Docker engine, pull images from the actual image list,retag images,push images to the v2 registry and delete local cached images
+7. Using a Docker engine, pull images from the actual image list,tag images,push images to the v2 registry and delete local cached images
 8. Migrating scheme:Loop through all images in the same namespace(user) before deleting locally
   * Check the local disk space and ensure that 100G amount of disk space is free before removing the currently cached images locally
-9. Verify v1 to v2 image migration was successful(completed!)
+9. Verify whether or not the migration was successful(completed!)
   * By check whether v1 registry images all exist in v2 registry